jidongxiao/CSCI1200-DataStructures/lectures/09_iterators_linked_lists/README.md

     }

     // print the modified list
-    // range based for loop: all STL containers that provide begin() and end() member functions support range-based for loops (introduced in C++11). for (int num : numbers) {
+    // range based for loop.
+    // all STL containers that provide begin() and end() member functions support range-based for loops (introduced in C++11). for (int num : numbers) {
         std::cout << num << " ";
     }